Skip Ribbon Commands

 • To prepare a report that includes findings, conclusions, recommendations and an action plan for strengthening the national regulatory infrastructure for radiation safety in line with IAEA Safety Standards and guidance.
 The action plan describes the activities considered fundamental for strengthening regulatory infrastructure for radiation safety in the country.

 Advisory missions are initiated with a formal request from a Member State.
-Typically three to five experts (one to IAEA staff members and two to three extenrnal experts) comprise the mission team, and its duration usually is three to five days.
+Typically four to five experts (one to IAEA staff members and three to four extenrnal experts) comprise the mission team, and its duration usually is five days.